Tsuzas/Projects/README.md

-All my personal Projects so far
+All my personal Study Projects so far.

+Most of it is simple logic to get used to syntax of certain language.